And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

 This is the Rush Limbaugh Radio Program.

-You uh everything with you is fine.
+Everything with you is fine.

 Well, two and a half years.

-And remember all the big screaming going on about how it took so many years and all that money and everything else, and why it was just a waste of taxpayer money.
+And remember all the big screaming going on about how it took so many years and all that money and everything else and why it was just a waste of taxpayer money?

-I don't hear anybody screaming about the two and a half years that Fitzgerald two and a half years.
+I don't hear anybody screaming about the two and a half years at Fitzgerald.